deepsquare-io/ClusterFactory/web/docs/getting-started/01-requirements-recommendations.md

 . ./scripts/common.sh
 ```

-The binaries is stored inside the `bin` directory and the `PATH` is automatically set.
+The binaries are stored inside the `bin` directory and the `PATH` is automatically set.

 ## Recommended tooling